The AP Interview: Justice Dept. conducting cyber crackdown

 Ransomware attacks have flourished even as the federal government grapples with more old-fashioned, albeit sophisticated, cyber espionage.
 The Justice Department was among the agencies hit hard by the SolarWinds breach, in which Russian government hackers exploited a supply chain vulnerability to gain access to the networks of federal departments and private companies.

-The Justice Department has said more than two dozen U.S. attorneys’ offices had at least one employee whose email account was compromised.
+The Justice Department has said more than two dozen U.S. attorneys’ offices had at least one employee whose email account was compromised during the hacking campaign.

 It was a reminder, she said, that no one is immune from a sophisticated breach.